Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_ttime_1.md

-replace L.H.S. with \"Time to leave\"

-replcae . with : in time not a.m

-replace L.H.S. with \"Time to leave\"

-replcae . with : in time not a.m
+remove \"am\" from first line

+in section.answer :

-and remove . from a.m
+remove . from \"a.m\"

+replace . from :
 </div>

 <div class='review'>